Graduate Students

 spenshi@student.ubc.ca

 Spencer is a master’s student whose research focuses on using constellations of micro-satellites to help characterize the nature and severity of forest disturbances.
 Prior to pursuing graduate studies, he also completed a Bachelor’s of Science in Natural Resource Conservation at UBC.
 His interest in ecology, conservation, and resource management is rooted in his own love of the outdoors and his background working in adventure tourism: from 2014 to 2019, he led wilderness trips in New Zealand, Belize, Costa Rica, Panama, and his native British Columbia.
 This experience working in diverse ecosystems, with clients and co-workers from a variety of backgrounds, continues to shape his approach to environmental science and education.
 As a member of the IRSS, he is excited to be developing tools to help facilitate landscape-scale decision making.
-When he’s not in the lab, he can usually be found climbing, sea kayaking, or seeking out new brewery patios.

 Sarah Smith-Tripp